-Our Research and Evidence Team hosts monthly lunchtime seminars.
+Our Clinical Effectiveness & Research Team hosts monthly lunchtime seminars.
 Find out more information below on our upcoming seminars as well as details and presentations from past seminars.

 If you would like to find out more about any of the seminars or request presentations please get in touch with us at email@example.com.

 Back by popular demand, Dr Amanda Owen-Smith will further explore the relationship between supply and demand in healthcare delivery and offer insights into ways to set priorities when resources are scarce.

 This project assessed how a practice was recording anticipatory medicines, and how accurate the records were, using nursing homes as a reference.
 Findings, current guidelines, limitations and the recommendations based on the results will be discussed.

 Digital health tools such as online triage, smartphone apps, and patient access to online medical records, are becoming commonplace.

 The DECODE study aims to inform implementation of digital health tools in primary care by understanding their unexpected consequences.

 27th January 2020

 Alex Ward-Booth & Ben Carlson-Davies provided some reflections from the first year of the BNSSG CCG Citizens’ Panel, including translating population insights into action.

 They also shared their experiences of running and managing the panel, and gave an overview of plans for the next year.